All Episodes

 It's a trick.

-Just like the don't criticize Obama.
+Just like the, don't criticize Obama.

-You're gonna send people running to the arms, the independence right back to the Democrats.
+You're going to send people running to the arms.

 It's a trick.